davidjerleke/embla-carousel/README.md

 const embla = EmblaCarousel(emblaNode, options)

 const onInitCallback = () => {
-  console.log('The carousel has just been initialized.')
+  console.log('The carousel is ready to rock.')
 }

 embla.on('init', onInitCallback)